 Welcome to the Wiki page for the

-Vulnerable Adult Justice Project.
+Vulnerable Adult Justice Project

 ---------------------------------

-New information or newly uploaded documents can be found at the top of each page.
-If you have any questions about using this site, additional documents to recommend for posting, or suggestions about format, please contact Iris Freeman, advocacystrategy@aol.com or at the Center for Elder Justice and Policy, William Mitchell College of Law, 875 Summit Avenue, St. Paul, MN 55105-3076.
+The Vulnerable Adult Justice Project is building a new website with up-to-date information and new features.
+Watch for more information and new resources in September 2012.
+If you have an inquiry or additional documents to recommend for posting, contact Iris Freeman at iris.freeman@wmitchell.edu or at the Center for Elder Justice and Policy, William Mitchell College of Law, 875 Summit Avenue, St. Paul, MN 55105-3076.

-Number of Visitors:
+SideBar Number of Visitors:

 Comments (0)